-Debt issuance costs of \$19.1 and original issuance discount of \$1.3 were incurred in connection with the Senior Notes.
-These debt issuance costs and original issuance discount are included as a reduction of the debt within Long-term debt, net and Short-term debt, net on our Consolidated Balance Sheet and will be amortized into Interest and other, net in our Consolidated Statements of Operations over the contractual term of the Senior Notes.
-During the fiscal year ended March 31, 2023, we recognized \$5.5 of amortization of debt issuance costs and \$0.4 of amortization of the original issuance discount.
+Debt issuance costs of \$29.4 and original issuance discount of \$2.4 were incurred in connection with the Senior Notes.
+These debt issuance costs and original issuance discount are included as a reduction of the debt within Long-term debt, net on our Consolidated Balance Sheet and will be amortized into Interest and other, net in our Consolidated Statements of Operations over the contractual term of the Senior Notes.
+During the fiscal year ended March 31, 2024 and 2023, we recognized \$6.2 and \$5.5, respectively, of amortization of debt issuance costs and \$0.4 and \$0.4, respectively, of amortization of the original issuance discount.